 DMPs can be used to store first, secondary, and third-party data, but most focus on third-party data.
 They consolidate this data into a centralized platform.
 Advertisers on the DSP side can use the data when buying ad impressions.
 Publishers on the SSP side can also access it to help them achieve their high-value goal of attracting targetable audiences.
-DMPs help publishers gain valuable insights about their audiences which not only allows them to sell their ad inventory more effectively but also learn more about the needs and interests of their viewers or readers.
+DMPs help publishers gain valuable insights about their audiences, allowing them to sell their ad inventory more effectively and learn more about the needs and interests of their viewers or readers.

-While DMPs can provide useful customer insights, publishers shouldn’t be misled into believing that they are the only source of valuable user data.
-This is because most publishers have their own data reserves that are often under-utilized for ad sales purposes.
+While DMPs can provide helpful customer insights, publishers shouldn’t be misled into believing they are the only source of valuable user data.
+This is because most publishers have data reserves that are often under-utilized for ad sales purposes.